StefanAustin/AzureMentoring/course104/7_RBAC.md

 - If you close the Instructions browser window or you click Done...
 The lab will close.
 Keep it open.
 - If you do this lab multiple times, you see multiple users.
 Make sure to pick the right lab user.
 - The all Services window is hidden.
 Click on the left top corner the icon with the three strips.

+Tasks:
+- What is an activity log?
+If you use a Windows machine, you find Event Logs.
+What is the difference? -> Exam relevant!